codepath/android_guides/Installing-Android-SDK-Tools.md

 If you are having any issues with this -plugin, you can run `gradlew build -d` to help see the verbose logging messages.

+## Installing the Android SDK (via Homebrew)

+Assuming you have OS X running, you can use Homebrew to install the Android SDK.

+1. [Install Homebrew](http://brew.sh/) - package manager for OSX
+2. run `brew install android-sdk`

+This will install the Android SDK tools in `/usr/local/Cellar/android-sdk/<version number>`

 ## Installing the Android SDK (Manual Way)

-Download the Android SDK without Android Studio bundled.
-Go to [Android SDK](http://developer.android.com/sdk/index.html) and copy the URL for the **SDK Tools Only** download that's appropriate for your build machine OS.
+You wlil need to download the Android SDK without Android Studio bundled.
+Go to [Android SDK](http://developer.android.com/sdk/index.html) and navigate to the **SDK Tools Only** section.
+Copy the URL for the download that's appropriate for your build machine OS.

 ![List of Android SDK downloads from developers.android.com](https://dl.dropboxusercontent.com/u/10808663/gradle_jenkins_android/sdk_downloads.png)